Making the Translated AnyScript Model Move#

 Cylinder

 The intention of using these two mates is to replicate a revolute (hinge) joint between the ‘MainBase<1>’ and ‘BeamType2<1>’ parts.
 So we used a Coincident (Plane-Plane) and a Concentric (Cylinder-Cylinder) mate for this purpose.
 A Coincident (Plane-Plane) mate contains 1 linear and 2 rotational constraints, and a Concentric (Cylinder-Cylinder) mate contains 2 linear and 2 rotational constraints.
-So the sum of constraints from these two mates is 7 constraints.
+So the sum of constraints from these two mates are 7 constraints.
 But a revolute (hinge) joint should contain 3 linear and 2 rotational constraints.
 So by introducing these two mates this way, there will be 2 redundant rotational constraints.

 Then, let us find the mates defined between the ‘MateBase<1>’ and ‘BeamType2<1>’ components in the ‘Mate_Config2’ assembly configuration setting.